 Never buy curry powder again.
 Homemade curry powder is easy, cheap and guaranteed fresh every time.
 And you can customize it if you want to.
 More chili?
 Sure.
 A bit of cardamom?
 Why not.
 Hint of cinnamon?
 It’s up to you.

-Bolst’s mild curry powder.
+My favourite is Bolst’s mild curry powder.
 I like it.
 Balanced flavours.
 Just tasty all around curry powder.
+They’ve been around since the 1930s so they must have a following.
 With one problem.
 I can’t buy it anymore.
 Nobody has it in town.
 Looked it up on-line.
 With shipping – $25.
 Twenty-five bucks.
 For about two bucks of spice.
 Can’t see doing that.
 Not even for Bolst’s.

 So I reverse engineered it.
 Had the list of ingredients and a clue.
 Chilies are 6% of the mix.
 Ingredients are presented in order – highest to lowest.
 Wasn’t that hard.
 Tinkered with it a bit and came up with this.